-Many assume that ANY kind of damage done by a tenant will be covered.
+Many assume that any kind of damage done by a tenant will be covered by insurance.
 This is simply not the case.
 Though coverages vary across the globe, certain types of damage done by tenants are excluded in standard policies within the U.S. marketplace.

 Welcome to our “Is It Covered?” series.
 For a fuller introduction of the series, read HERE.
 We hope these quick reads will help you increase your understanding of your insurance coverage, clear up confusion and help you avoid preventable losses!
 Please bear in mind that insurance policies may vary, so always check your own policy for language specific to your covered property.
 If you have coverage questions, don’t hesitate to call your agent who will be happy to assist you!

-There are two main types of tenant damage that are excluded: Intentional Damage and Wear-and-Tear
+There are two main types of tenant damage that are excluded from insurance policies – Intentional Damage and Wear-and-Tear.

 An example of Intentional Damage would be a tenant purposefully causing harm to your property during the eviction process or shortly thereafter; it is usually a sudden, one-time event.
 This could include damage like: broken doors, missing appliances, spray-painted walls, smashed mirrors, and a host of other nasty surprises.
 Damage like this is reimbursed through the security deposit or through a civil suit.

-Accidental damage done by tenants IS covered by most property policies.
-Unfortunately both common and preventable, an accidental kitchen fire caused by inattentive cooking would generally be covered, for example.
-If your policy includes Water Damage, there may also be coverage for water discharge, like when the tenant’s child sends their stuffed fish for a swim in the “local bowl.”
+Accidental damage done by tenants is covered by most property policies.
+Unfortunately, both common and preventable, an accidental kitchen fire caused by inattentive cooking would generally be covered, for example.
+If your policy includes Water Damage, there may also be coverage for water discharge, like when the tenant’s child sends their stuffed fish for a swim in the toilet bowl.